When will the Fed cut rates? Maybe not in 2024, one Fed official cautions

 "We ultimately need to see what happens both with the labor market and inflation," Kashkari added.

-At the moment, the majority of economists polled by FactSet are forecasting a rate cut from the Fed at its June 12 meeting.
-If that occurs, it would mark the first interest rate reduction since March 2020, when the central bank took action to stimulate the economy in the face of the pandemic's economic shutdown.
+For now, the majority of economists polled by FactSet are forecasting a rate cut from the Fed at its June 12 meeting.
+If that occurs, it would mark the first interest rate reduction since March 2020, when the central bank moved to stimulate growth as the pandemic was slamming the economy.

 Asked if additional rate hikes are off the table, Kashkari, who described himself as more hawkish than other Fed officials, responded, "No, they certainly are not off the table."